 Have you ever sat next to someone in a gate at the airport without speaking … then a delay is announced with the possibility of cancellation and suddenly your whole section of the gate is navigating the trials of air travel together?
 You just had a shared experience.
 Crazy how the relationship leaps from the “Can I use the outlet next to you to charge my phone?”, to running through the airport together to get the next best flight.

-Here at Cloverleaf, we are all about taking a group of people and making them into a true team.
-While we do this through our digital platform, we wholeheartedly believe that shared experiences are an amazing way to increase team effectiveness.
-Here’s how:
+At Cloverleaf, we are all about taking a group of people and making them into a true team.
+While we do this through Automated Coaching™, we wholeheartedly believe that shared experiences are an amazing way to increase team effectiveness.

-1 - You’ll rush through the team development stages, (fancy way of saying: “you’ll have no choice but to get to know each other better”)
+1 – Rush through the team development stages, (fancy way of saying: “you’ll have no choice but to get to know each other better”)

 Forming – Newly formed team, beginning to work through goals, expectations and the tasks at hand